omelale/omelale/README.md

 I'm a fullstack developer and designer building digital products learning new stuff everyday.
 I currently manage and code daily as my hobby/profession.
 </p>
 <p align="center">
-When I'm not coding find me eating some delicious chicken  :poultry_leg: or playing football :albania: .
+When I'm not coding find me eating some delicious chicken  :poultry_leg: or playing football :soccer: .
 </p>